apigee/registry/tests/controller/README.md

 There are three ways to run the controller:

 ##### Dry-run mode:
 In this mode, the controller will generate the actions, which it calculates, are needed to bring registry up-to-date.
 However, it will not execute any of this actions.
 This is a way to try and see what the controller is doing without making any modifications to the registry.
-The controller caan be invoked by using the `registry resolve` command:
+The controller can be invoked by using the `registry resolve` command:
 ```shell
 registry resolve projects/demo/locations/global/artifacts/test-manifest --dry-run
 ```